Open-Machine/Circuits/README.md

-# Computer-from-Scratch
+# Circuit
-Designing a computer from scratch.
-The only components that I didn't made were the ports.
+A computer basic circuit using made only using logic ports.

+*This repository is part of a bigger project: developing a computer from scratch.
+Check it out [here](https://github.com/Open-Machine/)!*

 #### Todo
 - [ ] Signed integer